Updated: February 7, 2022 by Jennifer Munsell

 - Side ventilation

 Like other REPTI ZOO products, the base of this tank is raised, so installing a substrate heater is a simple task.
-Additionally, the anti-escape lock prevents your snake from exploring your home without your knowledge!
+Additionally, the anti-escape lock helps prevent a snake escape!

 Pros